"Every human is an artist. And this is the main art that we have: the creation of our story". - Don Miguel Ruiz

 Dr. Strobe's healing philosophy starts with creating a “sacred space” – a physical and mental place, where each patient feels safe and emotionally supported in order to achieve their wellness.
 Her approach is gentle yet effective, meeting each patient where they are on their journey towards wellness and treating each patient as an unique individual.
 She strives to provide the highest level of medical care to support your body’s own innate healing abilities.
-She listens to you, treat you as an individual and put your health and well being first and foremost.
+She listens to you, treats you as an individual and puts your health and well-being first and foremost.

 Her aim is that you will steadily notice improvements in your health.
-It may manifest as calmness, sustained energy, quality sleep, increased vitality, sense of wellbeing or a renewed interest in life.
+It may manifest as calmness, sustained energy, quality sleep, increased vitality and increased sense of well-being.

 Dr. Strobe believes in working TOGETHER with her patients and has great personal warmth and good humor that puts people to ease.
-She wants her patients to feel supported and empowered in their journey towards leading a happier and healthier life.
+She aims for patients to feel supported and empowered in their journey towards leading a happier and healthier life.

 - Doctor of Naturopathic Medicine.
 Bastyr University, Kenmore, WA